headerheader

 • 2023: Bankruptcy of Neobank Ruuky (Hamburg /Germany), which acted as a payment service provider (so-called e-money agent) for a Belgian banking partner PPS EU SA.

-Even major international banks can get into trouble:
+Even large international banks can get into trouble:

 There is a separate law for this (Deposit Guarantee Act), which also stipulates that everything is automatic in this case: